TheTuringExperience/anime-recommendation-system/README.md

 3. Finally, once you have the files you need, you can run the following to set up the API and see it running on port localhost:8000
     - `uvicorn main:api --reload`

-You can check out the system in action [here](http://18.218.236.96:3000/)

-You can also find the repo for the UI [here](https://github.com/chriskok/AnimeRec)
+You can find the repo for the UI [here](https://github.com/chriskok/AnimeRec)